Gross Motor Skills for Preschoolers

 This is an easy and fun indoor or outdoor activity to practice balancing.
 If you have a child that’s into pirates, call it “Walk the Plank”.
 Indoors, use masking tape and make a straight line on the floor.
 Outdoors, use chalk to make a line.
 Have your preschooler walk on the line without getting off.
 Show him how to hold his arms out to his side to help keep his balance.
 Mastered that?
 Move on to doing a forward flip and try to stay on the line!
 It’s harder than it sounds!

-Want more gross motor activities for preschoolers?
+Practice more gross motor skills for preschoolers

 What can you do with these cards?
 I like to use them as brain breaks in between subjects or to break up a long lesson or just to get the wiggles out.
 For instance, I like to pull them out when I see my little ones start to get wiggly and not paying attention.
 Get them moving when you see signs of losing their attention!